 How to Set Up Custom Conversions to Track Your Results

 Now that you’ve installed the pixel, you can get real data about whether people are taking actions as a result of your Facebook ads.
-The new way (as of late 2015) is with custom conversions.
+The simplest way to do is is to use custom conversions.